afcarl/procgraph/docs/source/pgdoc.rst

 Simple routins for signals extraction, combination.

 ======================================================================================================================================================================================================== ========================================================================================================================================================================================================
-:ref:`extract <block:extract>`                                                                                                                                                                           This block extracts some of the components
+:ref:`extract <block:extract>`                                                                                                                                                                           This block extracts some of the components of a vector.
 :ref:`join <block:join>`                                                                                                                                                                                 This block joins multiple signals into one.
 ======================================================================================================================================================================================================== ========================================================================================================================================================================================================